AdeDZY/DeepCT/README.md

 2. `output`: the pre-trained DeepCT model (trained in MS MARCO)
 3. `predictions`：the DeepCT predicted weights for the entire MS MARCO passage ranking corpus.

+If you just want to use the DeepCT-Index weights on MS-MARCO, go to the last section.

 The tokenization will take a long time.
 Alternatively, you can download the preprocessed binary training/inference files (`output/train.tf_record`, `predictions/collection_pred_1/predict.tf_record`, `predictions/collection_pred_2/predict.tf_record`).
 Comment out the `'file_based_convert_examples_to_features()'` function calles in `run_deepct.py` line 1061-1062,1112-1114.

 ## Train DeepCT